 - Salts of:

-So we purchased a Megahome water distiller and have been distilling our water for drinking at home and for cooking ever since.
-It’s been eight months now and I wouldn’t look back.
+We purchased a Megahome water distiller and have been distilling our water for drinking at home and for cooking ever since.
+It’s been eight months now and I wouldn’t look back!

 What a difference!

-The sludge in the distiller from our clean drinking water
+The sludge left in the distiller from our ‘clean’ tap water

 After a few uses of the distiller, the residue in the tank is disgusting!